iv461/icey/README.md

 - SLAM: Front-end and backend, running asynchronously
 - Controller like PPC, gets position and velocity, etc.

+# Missing features
+In this early version, some things are missing:
+- Mutli-threading executor is not supported, everything is single-threaded.
+Therefore, not Callback-groups
+-
 # Similar projects

 Some similar projects exist, but not quite close: